 It should also be noted that many scientists and medical professionals do not support medical research and there are organisations comprised of medical professionals opposing animal research on scientific grounds, such as Physicians Committee for Responsible Medicine , Safer Medicines Trust and the Medical Research Modernization Committee, who agree that experiments on animals do not lead to cures for human disease.

-Whilst the species difference is removed, HRA proposes that in-vitro models also be used for veterinary research and education (for example, there are models that can be used for surgical training, or ethically sourced cadavers or supervised surgeries) and organs-on-a-chip can be used with animal cells to test veterinary applications.
+Whilst the species difference is removed, Animal-Free Science Advocacy proposes that replacement methods also be used for veterinary research and education (for example, there are simulators that can be used for surgical training, or ethically sourced cadavers or supervised surgeries) and organs-on-a-chip can be used with animal cells to test veterinary applications*.

-Only in the case of trailing treatments in ill animals for which there is no current cure would HRA accept the use of animals suffering from the said condition as veterinary research.
+Only in the case of trailing treatments in ill animals for which there is no current cure would Animal-Free Science accept the use of animals suffering from the said condition as veterinary research.

-Some veterinary research is focussed on increasing the productivity of animals rather than for the health and well-being of animals, to which HRA objects.
+Some veterinary research is focused on increasing the productivity of animals or sustaining industry standards, rather than for the health and well-being of animals, to which Animal-Free Science objects.
+An example is here.

-Immoral and illegal to use humans without their consent – as per the Helsinki Declaration and Nuremberg Code.
+It is immoral and illegal to use humans without their consent – as per the Helsinki Declaration and Nuremberg Code.
 Aside from the ethical argument, there are scientific factors.
 Stressed people (like stressed animals) who are otherwise physically healthy do not respond to medication in the same way as real patients (i.e. people with existing disease).
 People in jail are not representative of the general population and no substitute for a personalised approach to medicine.
+Read more in our blog post.

-This is a moral issue which society needs to consider and on which HRA has no firm position.
+This is a moral issue which society needs to consider and on which Animal-Free Science Advocacy has no position.

 *Humane Research Australia (2019).
 Better ways to do research.

-Non-animal methods are rarely used in isolation for biomedical research, in part due to regulatory requirements, so it is difficult to attribute a cure to non-animal research.
-You must still test your product on a rodent and a non- rodent species in order to proceed to clinical trials and subsequent marketing approval.
+Non-animal methods are rarely used in isolation for biomedical research, in part due to regulatory expectations, so it is difficult to attribute a cure to non-animal research.

 However, in terms of research outcomes, progress in understanding AIDS has come from clinical, epidemiological, and in vitro studies.